Qvar (Beclometasone Dipropionate)

 Driving and Operating Machinery

-Be careful before you drive or use any machines or tools until you know how Qvar affects you.
+Be careful when driving or using machines until you understand how Qvar affects you.

 Storage